krishxmatta/krishxmatta.dev/content/me.md

 My academic interests are broad, spanning computer science, mathematics, philosophy, literature, and history.
 While most of my time is spent on computer science, I'm a strong proponent of the idea that one's knowledge should be "T-shaped," with the horizontal bar representing knowledge over a breadth of subjects and the vertical bar representing a large depth of knowledge in a single subject.
 Ultimately, I hope to contribute to the creation of safe artificial general intelligence.

-On a more casual note, I also enjoy strategy games (particularly card games), puzzles, instrumental music, photography (nature, architectural, landscape), and gardening.
+On a more casual note, I also enjoy strategy games (particularly card games), puzzles, hip-hop, instrumental music, photography (nature, architectural, landscape), and gardening.

 ## Sites {#sites}